-Press Select to freeze the left side and make the right side active.
+Click on the SonicPad® to freeze the left side and make the right side active.

 Press Freeze to have both sides frozen.

 - the active image has an orange S as the orientation marker - the inactive image has a white S as the orientation marker